S2-modders/Settlers-DNG-lobby-emulator/Readme.md

 **) managing a user database is not worth it for this game, so any connection gets accepted regardless of CD key, username and password

+### Note

+The current version is a complete rewrite of the old C# code base in golang.
+The original fork code can be found in the `old/C#` branch.

 ### Credits

 - BIG THANKS to cocomed who originally created the C# implementation this port is based on [here](http://darkmatters.org/forums/index.php?/topic/23833-network-traffic-probes-for-sacred-2-available/&do=findComment&comment=7015188)